tim200002/JukeBoxApp/README.md

 # JukeBoxApp

+This Repository is part of my Jukebox Project.
-Flutter App which works like a Jukebox at a Party.
-User can Vote for Songs and the most wotes Song will play next
+In the App users can vote for their favourite Songs.
+At the End of each Songs the most voted Song gets played Next.